fenio/k8s-truenas/README.md

 * K8S section needs to be run on whatever machine you're using to manage your cluster

 ## Nodes
-All your nodes should be capable of using NFS/iSCSI.
-In my case it's being handled by [dumb-provisioner](https://github.com/fenio/dumb-provisioner) but in general you just have to run this on every node:
+All your nodes should be capable of using NFS/iSCSI shares.
+It means that some extra packages need to be installed on them.
+In my case it's being handled by [dumb-provisioner](https://github.com/fenio/dumb-provisioner) which takes care of installing my terminals but in general you just have to run this on every node:
 ```
 # apt install nfs-common open-iscsi multipath-tools scsitools lsscsi
 # cat <<EOF > /etc/multipath.conf